bomei/webpack-dev-many-instances/README.md

 ## What need improve?

-* When modifying `key1` files, all configs(or call bundles) will be rebuilt, I think this can be a issue with `webpack`.
+* While just modifying files of one application, all other configs(or call bundles) will be rebuilt, I think this can be an issue with `webpack`.
+I have no idea about how this behaviour will impact the performance, but we don't want this anyway.